openaudioserver/open-audio-server/README.md

     $ export SYNOMAN_PATH=/some/where

-Finally, you will need to open DS Audio in your web browser, you can do this by right clicking the icon in DSM and selecting launch in new window.
-Once open find your browser setting to "View source" and save all the text into `dsaudio.html`.
+Finally, you will need to open Audio Station in your web browser occupying its own tab, you can do this by right clicking the icon in DSM and selecting launch in new window.
+When Audio Station is open find your browser setting to "View source" and save all the text into `dsaudio.html`.
+Then update your configuration variable:

-    1) Open real `Audio Station` on a Synology or Xpenology occupying a full browser-tab
-    2) View the page source in Firefox, Safari, Chrome or web browser
-    3) Save the HTML text as `dsaudio.html`

-Update our configuration variable for SYNOMAN_PATH:

     $ export DSAUDIO_HTML_PATH=/path/to/your/dsaudio.html